wingolab-org/pecaller/README.md

 This software maps and calls next generation genomic sequencing.
 It was written by David J. Cutler, Ph.D.

+## Folding in Dave's code

+1. Change EOL characters to unix `set ff=unix` in vim.
+2. indent things in a consistent way: `indent -bli0 -l120`.

 ## Build genome index

 * Download the genome fa files.